-Monitor your credit, then get back to hitting your financial goals.
+Monitor your credit, and then get back to hitting your financial goals.

 Easy to sign up